-No. Your park pass to get into one or all of the Disney Parks is not included in the cost of your VIP Tour.
+No. Your park ticket to get into one or all of the Disney Parks is not included in the cost of your VIP Tour.
 If you are only going to one park, each person in your group must have a ticket to get into the park.
-If you plan to go to more than one park in a day, every person in your group must have a park hopper pass to get into the parks.
+If you plan to go to more than one park in a day, every person in your group must have a park hopper ticket to get into the parks.
 Anyone who has an annual pass can get into the parks as long as you are not there on a blackout date of the pass.

 How Much Does a VIP Tour Cost?

 The price ranges from $450 to $950 per hour for a VIP Tour depending on the time of year and if a major event is happening (opening of Toy Story Land, Galaxy’s Edge, etc).

 One of the ways that makes a VIP Tour not as expensive is by splitting the cost between 10 people.
 We like to get a group of friends or family members together to split the cost between all of us so the cost is much less per person than the total of the whole tour.
 Whether you have one person or 10 people, the price is still the same per hour, so if you split it up between all of you, it makes the total less and easier to make a reality.